projectcalico/calico/getting-started/openshift/installation.md

 EOF
 ```

-Next, you will create a Subscription to the operator:
+Next, you will create a Subscription to the operator.
+By subscribing to the operator package, the {{site.prodname}} operator will be managed by OLM.

+> **Note**: This will trigger the operator deployment to be recreated and all of its resources (pods, deployments, etc.) to be recreated.

 ```bash
 oc apply -f - <<EOF